Advocating for the Role of the Neck in Headache and Migraine

 If you are living with headache or migraine it is likely that you also experience neck symptoms (discomfort, stiffness) before and /or during a headache or migraine episode.

 Are You Wanting To Make a Difference When Managing Headache or Migraine?

 As a health professional, those seeking your expertise are likely to be experiencing neck symptoms (discomfort, stiffness) before and /or during their headache or migraine episode.

-"I think it makes sense that if you treat the neck and you treat the area that reproduces the headache you are actually treating the source of the headache rather than just trying to redress the symptoms of the headache."
+"I think it makes sense that if you treat the neck and segment that reproduces headache you are actually treating the source of headache rather than just trying to redress the symptoms of headache."

 – Dr Julie Walters, Physiotherapy Lecturer, University South Australia

 Supporting You With A Powerful Alternative To Ongoing Medication

 Supporting You By Assessing The Role Of Neck Disorders In Primary Headache